What are Quick Answers?

 For “Validate a prototype," we’re asking participants if they find the prototype valuable.

-The Summary tab provides a graph of how many people found your prototype or wireframe useful and valuable for completing an activity, and provides a video of them discussing their answers and explaining why they answered the way they did.
+The Results tab provides a graph of how many people found your prototype or wireframe useful and valuable for completing an activity, and provides a video of them discussing their answers and explaining why they answered the way they did.
 Here’s an example of five people describing why they did or did not find the prototype to buy an Eames chair valuable.

 The Metrics tab shows you the answers to every test question so you can learn more about participants’ experiences and what specifically they do or do not find valuable about it.